Intika-Windows/Spotiamb/README.txt

 Copyright (C) 2015 Spotify AB

 *****************
-** Spotiamp UI **
+** Spotiamb UI **
 *****************

 Description:
 ------------
-This is the source code to the Spotiamp UI.
+This is the source code to the Spotiamb UI.
 The actual Spotify protocol code is proprietary and is bundled as a pre-built .obj file that can be used on Windows systems.